-- 1 Make sure your firearm is completely unloaded and the "safety" is in the on safe position. - 2 Use a #2 cross tip or Phillips screwdriver to remove the recoil pad at the end of the buttstock (Figure 11, page 23).
+- 1 Make sure your firearm is completely unloaded and the "safety" is in the on safe position. - 2 Use a #2 cross tip or Phillips screwdriver to remove the recoil pad at the end of the buttstock (Figure 14).
 Place a small amount of petroleum jelly on the screw access slits on the top and bottom of the rear of the buttstock to prevent damaging the recoil pad.
 Insert the screwdriver into each of the two access holes.
 Make certain the tip of the screwdriver engages the head of the screw.
 Turn the screw counterclockwise until the screw is completely loose from the stock.
-When both screws are free, remove the recoil pad. - 3 Using a long screwdriver, remove the stock screw and washer.
-(Figure 13). - 4 Completely remove the buttstock from the receiver, along with the existing shim, and install the shim you have selected (Figure 14).
+When both screws are free, remove the recoil pad. - 3 Using a long 5mm Allen wrench, remove the stock screw and washer.
+(Figure 15).